comjun04/deleteK/README.md

 <h1>deleteK</h1>

-**Chrome extension which deletes crappy K-ultranationalist channels on your youtube.**
+**Chrome extension which deletes K-ultranationalist channels on your youtube.**

 </div>
 <br>